chihacknight/chihacknight.org/_posts/events/2015-03-10-design-for-america.md

 published: true
 ---

-[Rob Calvey](http://www.linkedin.com/pub/rob-calvey/4a/801/327/en) and [Julian Bongiorno](https://twitter.com/jubongi) from [Design for America](http://designforamerica.com) will discuss their partnership with MIT to [use data and empathy to streamline the process](https://www.youtube.com/watch?v=tAWe8z5WKZA) of connecting homless shelters with excess capacity to those who need a place to stay.
+[Rob Calvey](http://www.linkedin.com/pub/rob-calvey/4a/801/327/en) and [Julian Bongiorno](https://twitter.com/jubongi) from [Design for America](http://designforamerica.com) will discuss their partnership with MIT to [use data and empathy to streamline the process](https://www.youtube.com/watch?v=tAWe8z5WKZA) of connecting homeless shelters with excess capacity to those who need a place to stay.